RdenBlaauwen/AnomalousPixelBlending/README.md

 # Credits

-Runs on Reshade by Crosire
+Runs on Reshade by Crosire.

-Thanks to Lordbean for inspiring me to create this shader.
+Thanks to Lordbean for inspiring this shader.